Last Update: October 2024

 In the PV module supply chain, it can take years to build new facilities.
 The further up the supply chain (further left on the graphic above), the longer the building time, which includes steps like siting, permitting, construction, interconnection and commissioning.
 This means some of the announced capacity has yet to reach commercial production.
 New factory openings and more announcements will continue over the next several years.

 Since the passage of new manufacturing tax credits, there have been investments to build and expand across the whole solar module supply chain, including ingots, wafers, and cells.
 Before the federal manufacturing incentives were enacted, there was 41,500 MT/year (approximately 16.6 GW) of polysilicon capacity 7 GW/year of module manufacturing capacity.
 Polysilicon capacity is expected to come online in the next few years.
-Suppliers expect the first ingot, wafer, and cell facilities to come online by the end of 2024.
-To date, there has been the strongest growth in module manufacturing, growing from 7 GW prior to the federal manufacturing tax credits to 39.5 GW as of August 12, 2024, which is an increase of over 450%.
+Suppliers expect the first ingot and wafer facilities to come online by the end of 2024.
+Cell manufacturing has been onshored for the first time since 2019, and the market expects additional cell manufacturing capacity to come online in 2025.
+To date, there has been the strongest growth in module manufacturing, growing from 7 GW prior to the federal manufacturing tax credits to 44.4 GW as of December, 2024, which is an increase of over 500%.

 *The SEIA Supply Chain Dashboard includes racking, torque tubes, and trackers under the racking category.